manymoments/manymoments.github.io/_posts/2019-10-08-consensus-for-state-machine-replication.markdown

 title: Consensus for State Machine Replication
 date: 2019-10-08 19:58:00 -07:00
 published: false
-author: Kartik Nayak
+author: Kartik Nayak, Ittai Abraham
 tags:
 - dist101
 ---

 We introduced definitions for consensus, Byzantine Broadcast (BB) and Byzantine Agreement (BA), in an [earlier post](https://ittaiab.github.io/2019-06-27-defining-consensus/).
 In this post, we will discuss a setting called State Machine Replication (SMR), where consensus protocols are used.
 We will compare and contrast this setting to that of traditional BB and BA.

 **State machine.** A state machine at any point stores a state of the system.
 It receives a set of inputs (also referred to as commands).
-The state machine applies these inputs in a sequential order using a transition function to generate an output and an updated state of the state machine.
+The state machine applies these inputs in a sequential order using a transition function to generate an output and an updated state.
 The functionality of a state machine can be succinctly described as follows:

 ```
 state = init